huandney/Anki-Cloze-Interactive/README.md

 ## Configuration

-You can customize the script's behavior by changing the user settings at the top of the script.
+You can customize the script's behavior by modifying the user settings at the top of the script.
 Here are the available options:

 - `invertGestures`: Inverts the touch gestures.
-- `swipeThreshold`: Adjusts the swipe gesture sensitivity.
+- `swipeThreshold`: Adjusts the swipe sensitivity.
 - `scrollDuration`: Adjusts the smooth scroll duration.
 - `revealNextKeys`: Sets the keys to reveal the next cloze.
 - `hideLastKeys`: Sets the keys to hide the last cloze.

+For AnkiDroid users, to ensure compatibility with this script, follow these steps:

+1. Open AnkiDroid.
+2. Go to 'Settings'.
+3. Navigate to 'Advanced'.
+4. Under the 'Experimental' section, enable 'Use the new backend'.

 ## Compatibility